 (4) Before a license is granted by the Minister, the applicant shall furnish a bond in the prescribed form, with such surety as the Minister approves, in such sum as the Minister determines, not being less than $2 000.

-[Section 44 amended by No. 8 of 1940 s.
+[Section 44 amended: No. 8 of 1940 s.
 21.]

 45. Provisions when application for license to prospect approved